exercism/python/concepts/basics/about.md

 Python puts a strong emphasis on code readability and (_similar to Haskell_) uses [significant indentation][significant indentation] to denote function, method, and class definitions.
 The [zen of Python (PEP 20)][the zen of python] and [What is Pythonic?][what is pythonic]lay out additional philosophies.

-Complete documentation for the Python programming language can be found at [docs.python.org/3/][python docs]:
+Complete documentation for the current release can be found at [docs.python.org][python docs].

 - [Python Tutorial][python tutorial]
 - [Python Library Reference][python library reference]